-The accounting policies set out below have been applied consistently to all periods presented in these financial statements, except for IFRS 16 adopted in 2019.
+The accounting policies set out below have been applied consistently to all periods presented in these financial statements.

-(i) Cash and cash equivalents
+(a) Cash and cash equivalents

 Cash and cash equivalents consist of cash and cash equivalents with initial maturities of three months or less.
 Cash subject to restrictions that prevent its use for current purposes is included in restricted cash.